emilyantosch/shc_pr3_vl/SOL2/slides_5/main.typ

 #slide[

-  - Überlagern von Methoden:
+  - Overriding methods:
-    - Von der Basisklasse geerbte Methoden dürfen neu definiert werden.
+    - Methods inherited from the base class may be redefined.
-    - Begriffe: Überlagern (oder auch Überschreiben)
+    - Terms: Overriding (or also overwriting)
-    - Beim Aufruf wird die überlagernde Methode („neueste Version“) ausgeführt
+    - When called, the overriding method ("newest version") is executed
-    - Aufruf der verdeckten Methode `name()` der Basisklasse über `super.name()`
+    - Call the hidden method `name()` of the base class via `super.name()`
-    - Modifier `final` unterbindet Überlagern in Subklassen
+    - Modifier `final` prevents overriding in subclasses

-  - Überlagern von Attributen:
+  - Overriding attributes:
-    - Abgeleitete Klasse kann auf gleiche Weise Variablen der Basisklasse überlagern ]
+    - Derived class can override variables of the base class in the same way ]

 #slide[
   #text(size: 18pt)[
     #question[
-      - Welche Methoden hat Jason, die Katze?
+      - Which methods does Jason, the cat, have?
-      - Aus welchen Klassen stammt jeweils die Methoden-Definition?
+      - From which classes does each method definition come?
     ]
     #figure(image("../assets/img/slides_5/2024_10_20_vererbung_katze_frage_rev01.png", height: 60%))